-Drivers: Initially the Delta variant, and then especially the Omicron variant of COVID-19 highly impacted BHA facilities from Q4 2021 through Q2 2022 resulting in a substantially decreased admissions and treatment capacity.
+Drivers: Initially the Delta variant, and then especially the Omicron variant of COVID-19 highly impacted BHA facilities from Q4 2021 through Q2 2022 resulting in substantially decreased admissions and treatment capacity.
 Finally, at the end of Q2, and into Q3 2022, BHA inpatient facilities began experiencing reduced levels of impacts from COVID-19, returning to the more normal levels of COVID-19 related impacts experienced by BHA's health care facilities over the last 2.5 years.
 During periods of pandemic-related admissions slowdowns and ward holds, civil cases often have ended up in forensic beds with limited or no ability to move the cases to civil wards or to community placements.
-This is another contributing factor to the substantial decrease in forensic admissions offers to inpatient restoration clients.
+This is a significant contributing factor to the substantial decrease in forensic admissions offers to inpatient restoration clients.
+In Q1 2023, COVID-19 impacts have begun to move from pandemic to endemic, which has allowed improved access to inpatient beds.